-Fielding alumnus Steve Wallis, PhD, appointed to Fullbright Specialist Program
+Fielding Graduate University alumnus Steve Wallis, PhD (HOD '06), appointed to the Fulbright Specialist Program

 Regarding his recent appointment, Wallis stated, "My deepest appreciation goes out to all my Fielding family.
 This honor will help me to help others around the world...And, my invitation goes out to my colleagues outside the United States...Let us create a project where new insights into a science of Conceptual Systems might be used to support your institutional efforts to build interdisciplinary collaboration, teach better theory, focus research more effectively, and create better policy for improved results and reduced cost."